Chart Color Schemes

 Moyne - East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Moyne - East's population is around 7,578 as of Nov 2025.
-This reflects an increase of 560 people since the 2021 Census, which reported a population of 7,018 people.
-The change is inferred from the estimated resident population of 7,153 from the ABS as of June 2024 and an additional 117 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.3 persons per square kilometer.
-Moyne - East's growth of 8.0% since the 2021 census exceeded the SA4 region (3.4%), indicating it as a growth leader in the region.
-Natural growth contributed approximately 38.7% of overall population gains during recent periods, with other drivers such as overseas and interstate migration also being positive factors.
+Moyne - East's population is approximately 7,578 as of November 2025.
+From the 2021 Census which reported a population of 7,018, this reflects an increase of 560 people (8.0%).
+This growth is inferred from ABS estimated resident population of 7,153 in June 2024 and an additional 117 validated new addresses since the Census date.
+The population density is around 2.3 persons per square kilometer.
+Moyne - East's growth rate exceeded both SA4 region (3.4%) and SA3 area, indicating it as a growth leader.
+Natural growth contributed approximately 38.7% of overall gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022.
+For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing weighted aggregation method.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to shrink by 1,818 persons by 2041.
+According to these projections, Moyne - East's population is expected to decline by 1,818 persons by 2041.

 Frequently Asked Questions - Population